withaspirit/Elevator-Simulation/README.md

 ## Iterations

-If the images look blurry when opened in browser, download and then open them in any image viewer.
+This section contains information about each of the iteration submissions for this project.
+If the images look blurry when opened in browser, zoom in.
+Alternatively, download and open them.
 They should appear clearly.

 - ## Iteration 1